abhishekarya1/Hash-Define-myNotes/content/system-design/lld.md

 The [lines are blurry](https://en.wikipedia.org/wiki/Strong_and_weak_typing#:~:text=However%2C%20there%20is%20no%20precise%20technical%20definition%20of%20what%20the%20terms%20mean%20and%20different%20authors%20disagree%20about%20the%20implied%20meaning%20of%20the%20terms%20and%20the%20relative%20rankings%20of%20the%20%22strength%22%20of%20the%20type%20systems%20of%20mainstream%20programming%20languages.) with Strong and Weak typing.
 Examples:
 - while all of the following are strongly typed, in Java `int` to `boolean` cast isn't possible, either explicitly or implicitly.
 But C, C++, Python allows cast from other types to `bool`
-- C and C++ also allow other casts which make them weaker than Java and Python.
+- C and C++ also allow other casts which make them weaker than Java and Python

-Also Java has overloaded `+` operator by default that allows adding other types to a `String`!
+Also Java has overloaded `+` operator by default that allows adding other types to a `String`! (an exception)
 ```java
 // java - strong typed, but one exception
 String a = 5 + "five";		// valid